medical care

 G-CSF is usually administered by an injection just under the skin in areas such as the abdomen below the naval, upper outer arms, and upper outer thighs.
 It is possible to self-administer G-CSF depending on the age of the patient.
 The injection is not usually very painful but, occasionally, a stinging sensation may be experienced for a short period of time.

-G-CSF treatments can be expensive, up to $4000 a month.
+G-CSF treatments can be expensive.
 However, it might be possible to get financial help with G-CSF supplies.
-Patients and families are strongly encouraged to register and investigate options that could be available with research organizations.
+Patients and families are strongly encouraged to investigate options that could be available to them.

 - Thrombocytopenia (Low platelet levels)